Univ.-Prof. Dr. Markus A. Höllerer

 +43/1/31336 - 4249

-Markus Höllerer is Professor in the Department of Management and Head of the Institute for Public Management and Governance at WU Vienna University of Economics and Business.
-In addition, he is affiliated with the Research Institute for Urban Management and Governance at WU Vienna, and also holds a position as Senior Scholar in Organization Theory at UNSW Business School, Sydney.
+Markus Höllerer is Full Professor in the Department of Management and Head of the Institute for Public Management and Governance at WU Vienna University of Economics and Business.
+In addition, he is affiliated with the Research Institute for Urban Management and Governance at WU Vienna, and also holds a position as Full Professor in Organization Theory at UNSW Business School, Sydney.

 With an educational background in business administration and philosophy, Markus Höllerer received his PhD (Dr.rer.soc.oec., 2010) and venia docendi (Habilitation, 2013) from WU Vienna.
 Prior to returning to Austria in 2014, he worked full-time at UNSW Sydney for several years, and has been a visiting scholar at institutions such as Stanford University, Harvard University, the University of Alberta, and Copenhagen Business School.